On vanishing criteria of $L^2$-Betti numbers of groups: Homological features of the translation groupoid

 which ends the proof. \end{proof}

 \begin{rem} Adapting the standard argument for groups to this setting, one shows that $\VN(\Hgpd)\hookrightarrow \VN(\gpd)$ is a trace-preserving $*$-homomorphism too. \end{rem}

-It is well-known that $L^2$-Betti numbers of $G$ and $\gpd$ coincide (see \cite[Section 4.5]{SauerThom}).
+It is well known that $L^2$-Betti numbers of $G$ and $\gpd$ coincide (see \cite[Section 4.5]{SauerThom}).
 However, the results of \cref{sec: hom_alg_dim_theory} enable us to reproduce the proof given by Sauer in \cite[Theorem 5.5]{SauerGroupoids} without restricting ourselves to groups acting essentially free on a probability space.
 When using the results from \cref{sec: hom_alg_dim_theory} there is always a list of facts that needs to be checked.
 The aim of the next lemma is to gather all the hypothesis that shall be verified in future applications of these dimension theorems.
+Here $N$ stands for the normal subgroup contained in $H$ from \cref{thm: groupoids_beta_k}.